 Seminar courses and practicum are part of the program, in which students provide individual clinical supervision to current MED/EDS students in their practicum experiences.
 Following an introductory course, doctoral students will take additional practica and internships in clinical supervision.
+Doctoral students conduct supervision under the direct supervision of faculty.
 When supervising, doctoral students are required to submit feedback to faculty, but do not provide summative feedback.
-(These activities are often organized by the P&I team in concurrence with the practicum and internship field experiences at the Med/EdS level).
+(These activities are often organized by the P&I team in concurrence with the practicum and internship field experiences at the M.Ed./Ed.S. level).